– FAQs –

 When will my child become fluent?

-- Do not expect your child to start speaking the second language after the first few weeks.
+Do not expect your child to start speaking the second language after the first few weeks.
 He/she is in the listening phase of his/her second language development.
 Your child will become familiar with vocabulary and then will begin to take the steps to speak the second language.
-Do NOT compare your child to other DL students.
-Learning a second language is a five to seven year process, and each child develops at his/her rate.
+Do NOT compare your child to other students.
+Learning a second language is a five to seven year process, and each child develops at his/her own rate.

 - Successful students tend to enjoy learning new things, and also like meeting and interacting with people from different linguistic and cultural backgrounds.